 Attendance for each individual class is included in the progress report.
 Parents are encouraged to call the child’s Guidance Counselor if they are unsure of their child’s progress in any subject class.
 A grade range for each class will indicate the academic progress of the student.
 The actual grade may change at the quarter report card.

 SCHOOL EMERGENCIES (DELAYS AND CLOSINGS)

 In the event of severely inclement weather or mechanical breakdown, school may be closed or the starting time delayed.
 The decision as to whether the schools will be open or closed will be made as early as possible.
-Announcements will be made on the following radio stations as well as the school website and social media sites (Facebook, Instagram and Twitter):
+Announcements will be made via the school website, and shared by School Messenger and/or by phone.